AntonyPapadakis/Clustering_Data_With_Many_Methods/README.md

 # Clustering Data With Many Methods Cplusplus
-This project was developed in the scope of the undergraduate course algorithmic problem solving of the NKUA.
+This project was developed in the scope of the undergraduate course algorithmic problem solving of the NKUA(2018-2019).
 It includes 12 different implementations of clustering techniques from simple K-means to LSH/Hypercube clustering.

 Each of the implemented algorithms includes 3 different steps.
 Initialization, Assignment and Update.